gsisaoki/Omnidirectional_Blender_3D_Dataset/README.md

 The data of OB3D is available at [OB3D](https://www.kaggle.com/datasets/shintacs/ob3d-dataset), where the detailed information is also provided.

-## How to evaluate a mesh model reconstructed by your method
+## Evaluate a mesh model reconstructed by your method

 Our evaluation code assumes that the reconstructed mesh model has the same coordinate system and scale as the ground truth.
 If you evaluate the qulaity of recostructed mesh model by our code, you have to use the provied ground-truth camera parameters to reconstruct a mesh model from the equirectangulr images in OB3D by your method.